meetup/scala-logger/README.md

 ## Usage

-Implement the `com.meetup.blt.logging.Logging` trait.
+Implement the `com.meetup.logging.Logging` trait.
 Your class will then have access to a `log` and `stat` variable.

 ```scala